BC-BKL--Women's World Cup-Day 4-The Latest

 11 a.m.

-Win or go home, that's what at stake on Wednesday in the quarterfinal qualifier round.
+Win or go home, that's what at stake in the quarterfinal qualifier round.

 Four games are on the schedule, with Japan against China starting the competition.
 Nigeria will then play Greece, France faces Turkey and Spain meets Senegal.